forwardemail/free-email-forwarding/README.md

 It's up to you!

-### Is there a maximum limit on the number of email addressess I can forward to
+### Is there a maximum limit on the number of email addresses I can forward to

 Yes, the default limit is 10.
 You could have `hello:niftylettuce+1@gmail.com`, `hello:niftylettuce+2@gmail.com`, `hello:niftylettuce+3@gmail.com`, … (from 1-10) – and any emails to `hello@niftylettuce.com` would get forwarded to `niftylettuce+1@gmail.com`, `niftylettuce+2@gmail.com`, `niftylettuce+3@gmail.com`, … (from 1-10).